Marketing

 email list segmentation

 Picture a customer who bought a winter coat from your online store last month.
 Now imagine sending them an email about summer sandals.
 They’ll likely ignore it – or worse, unsubscribe.
-Now, send that same customer a discount on scarves or gloves, and you’ve got their attention.
+Now, send that same customer a targeted offer based on purchase history, like a discount on scarves or gloves, and you’ve got their attention.
 That’s the power of understanding your audience and grouping them based on their needs.
+That’s the power of understanding your audience and grouping them based on their needs.
+When you start segmenting email lists for personalization, those emails stop feeling random and start feeling meaningful.

 What It Is and Why It Works